ILA Working Committees

 Corporate Resource:

-The ILA Non-Profit Organizations Committee aims at identifying specificities in the governance of non-profit associations and foundations.
-It promotes good governance principles and best practice in non-profit organizations.
-It develops tools, publications and training courses for directors and all actors in the non-profit sector.
+The ILA Non-Profit Organizations Committee aims to reinforce the governance of non-profit associations and foundations.
+It promotes good governance principles, issues recommendations, and enhances best practices in non-profit organizations.
+It develops tools, publications, and training courses for directors and persons entrusted with governance tasks in the non-profit sector.

 Corporate Resource: Deloitte